zayinhd/zayinhd/README.md

 # About me
 <br>
-Hi, you can call me Zayin and I'm currently pursuing Bsc.
-In CS.
+Hi, you can call me Zayin.
 I’m undergoing the Software Engineering phase.
 OS, System Design, Java, DSA, been through it all.

 ## 🧰 Languages and Tools